Haripriyabaskar2008/Byte-Pair-Encoding-Implementation/README.md

 👩‍💻 Author
      Hari Priya.B
      B.Sc.
-Computer Science with Artificial Intelligence **
+Computer Science with Artificial Intelligence

-⭐ This project was developed for educational purposes as part of a Large Language Models (LLMs) course to understand the Byte Pair Encoding (BPE) algorithm from scratch.**
+⭐ This project was developed for educational purposes as part of a Large Language Models (LLMs) project to understand the fundamental concepts of autoregressive causal language modeling.